Close-up of an Olive Baboon (Papio anubis) with a "dog-faced" muzzle, highlighting its grey-green fur and intense gaze.

 The Face of the Underworld: Meeting the Olive Baboon

 I’ve always found the "dog face" of the Olive Baboon to be a little threatening.
-Their sheer size and those formidable teeth make them one of the most respected primates on the savanna.
+Their sheer size and those formidable teeth make them one of the most respected primates on the African savanna.

 Why "Olive"?